 Figure 2.
-Equivalent Circuit Of Saturable C.T.
-Type Static Exciter
+Equivalent Circuit of Saturable C. T. Type Static Exciter

-The rectifier complement consists of at least two threephase bridge rectifiers connected in parallel as shown in Figure 13.
-Each rectifier bridge is arranged so that it can be completely isolated by opening disconnect switches.
+The rectifier complement consists of at least two three-phase bridge rectifiers connected in parallel as shown in Figure 14 Each rectifier bridge is arranged so that it can be completely isolated by opening disconnect switches.
 These switches are interlocked so that one rectifier bridge only may be removed.
 A single captive handle provides this feature.

 Each three-phase bridge consists of three assemblies, each of which contains six silicon diodes.
 Two of these diodes are mounted on an aluminum heat sink.
 These heatsinks are arranged for maximum utilization of convection air.
-Unless unusually contaminated air, necessitating filters, is used fans are not required.
+Unless unusually contaminated air is used, necessitating filters, fans are not required.